 Hoya linearis is a part of the Apocynaceae family and is unusually fuzzy and delicate.
 The slender, soft, grey-green stems bearing linear, hairy, grooved, blue-green leaves and clusters of fragrant, star-shaped, white flowers from late summer into autumn.
 Hoya will use tendrils to cling on to things around them.

-Watering: Water moderately during the growing season and reduce watering in winter.
-Hoya don’t like to be sitting in water.
+Water your Hoya moderately during the growing season and reduce watering in winter.
+Hoya should not be left sitting in water.
 They require intermittent drying out.
 If they don’t dry out—they’ll rot pretty readily.
 But if they don’t receive enough water—their roots will often dry out and die back.

 Hoya are not best suited to grow in low light conditions.
 They are best placed in a bright spot instead